personalrobotics/aikido/aikido/include/aikido/statespace/README.md

 - `compose` applies the multiplication operator associated with the `StateSpace`'s Lie group to `_state1` and `_state2`, storing the result in the output parameter `_out`.
-For a real vector space, this i multiplication operator is vector addition.
+For a real vector space, this operator implements vector addition.